 ∴ Tom is not happy.

-Combining and with the plus sign and underscoring them indicates that they are convergent.
+Combining and with the plus sign and underscoring them indicates that they are linked.
 The arrow indicates that they are offered in support of .
-To see a display of divergent premises, consider the following.
+To see a display of convergent premises, consider the following.

 Tom said that he didn’t go to Samantha’s party.